rackerlabs/docs-developer-blog/_posts/2020-06-24-quic-a-game-changer.md

 The main challenge encountered with QUIC is the middleboxes out there on the Internet.
 Middleboxes have somehow become key checkpoints in the Internet architecture.
-Firewalls tend to block anything unfamiliar for security reasons, and Network Address Translators (NATs) rewrite the transport header, making both incapable of allowing traffic from new transports, such as QUIC, without explicit support.
-Any packet content not protected by end-to-end security, such as the TCP packet over which the organization implementing the protocol has no control, gets blocked by the firewall.
-This is one of the reasons the QUIC protocol was developed on top of UDP.
+Firewalls tend to block anything unfamiliar for security reasons, and NATs rewrite the transport header, making both incapable of allowing traffic from new transports, such as QUIC, without explicit support.
+The firewall blocks any packet content not protected by end-to-end security, such as the TCP packet over which the organization implementing the protocol has no control.
+This is one of the reasons Google developed the QUIC protocol on top of UDP.
 UDP and TCP are built into the kernel space, which is difficult to change and very slow to update.

 ### Conclusion

 Google has come up with a new initiative to make the web faster and more reliable.
 For several years, Google has been investing heavily in the webspace.
-First, it deployed one of the biggest CDN global cache networks to get closer to its users.
+First, it deployed one of the biggest content delivery network (CDN) global cache networks to get closer to its users.
 Then, it developed one of the most widely used browsers, Google Chrome, to be even closer to the user.
 Finally, it reshaped the transport protocol by opening QUIC to the open-source community.